stccenter/CloudClassification/README.md

    ![image](https://github.com/stccenter/CloudClassification/blob/main/Images/LoadDataPath.png)

 ###### **Output**
 1. You will find the output inside the folder "my_model".
+The accuracy of the model is 86.74% and it took 91.62 minutes to finish.

 ## **Walkthrough Video**